krishnanlab/teaching/compbio/README.md

     - How is the success of each analysis evaluated?
 4. _Conclusions_
     - Are the conclusions you draw from the figure in agreement with those drawn by the authors?

+This report is due _before_ the topic's "Paper discussion" class.
+Points will be deducted for reports shorter or longer than two-pages.
+Wrong papers will be graded as zero.

 ### Class Participation
 In general: